olkivan/life-game/README.md

 `cd life`

-- Buld a docker image (for example with the name *tetris-content-nginx*).
+- Buld a docker image (for example with the name *life-game-content-nginx*).
 Note: The last dot is important!
 Also you may need to lift the privelege (prefix each command with `sudo`)